Skiing vs Snowboarding: What's Easier?

 Even though these two snow sports have similar lingo, some words have different meanings.
 For instance, the word Switch means skiing backward in skiing and in snowboarding, it simply means changing the lead foot.
 So, if you usually ride with the right foot in front, you change it to the left.

-But generally, words used in skiing apply to snowboarding as well.
+But generally, words are the same for both snow sports.
 This means that learning the lingo for one sport covers you for both sports.

 What’s Your Ski or Snowboard Personality?

-Ski resorts are always full of wonderful and weird people who love sliding down the snowy slopes.
+Resorts are always full of wonderful and weird people who love sliding down the snowy slopes on the mountain.
 Before you dive into any of the two sports, you should seek to determine your personality.
 Here are some of them:

 The 80’s Dude – this guy looks mighty and radical in his cool 1-piece suit.
 He is not about to ditch his 80’s neons soon